-The World Food Programme (WFP) is an international organisation that works in the field of hunger alleviation and food security.
-Such international groups and programmes are important for the UPSC exam international relations segment.
+The World Food Programme (WFP) is an international organization that works in the field of hunger alleviation and food security.
+Such international groups and programs are important for the UPSC exam international relations segment.
 In this article, you can read all about the WFP and its work, especially with respect to India.

 WFP UPSC Notes:- Download PDF Here

 |Looking for study material to ace the upcoming IAS Exam?
 Start your preparation now with the UPSC Previous Year Question Papers!!

 To complement your preparation for the upcoming exam, check the following links:

 In a recent development, the World Food Programme (WFP) has won the 2020 Nobel Prize for Peace, for its work in the field of combating hunger and ‘its efforts to prevent the use of hunger as a weapon of war and conflict’.

 WFP is a branch of the United Nations that deals with hunger eradication and promotes food security in the world.
 It is especially focused on countries where hunger is an issue.

 - Operating in more than 80 countries, WFP provides food assistance during emergencies and works with communities to enhance nutrition and generate resilience.